Gloryhammer: History

 On 22 August 2021, Gloryhammer announced that Thomas Winkler had left the band.
 Winkler addressed the situation, stating he was fired via an email that cited the band's reasons for his departure as disagreements on business and organizational matters.
 Shortly after, a Twitter account named "GloryhammerC" posted screenshots of what appeared to be an internal chat from 2017 between the members of the group that showed misogynist and racist humour along with several racial slurs.
-At the same time allegations of domestic violence committed by James Cartwright also surfaced.
-Bassist Vincent Jackson Jones, who collaborated with Gloryhammer keyboardist Chris Bowes in the band Wizardthrone, released a statement on 26 August 2021 distancing himself professionally from Bowes and urging Bowes to make his own statement; at the time, none of Gloryhammer's members had made public comments on the issue.
+At the same time allegations of domestic violence committed by James Cartwright also surfaced. Æther Realm bassist Vincent Jackson Jones, who collaborated with Gloryhammer keyboardist Chris Bowes in the band Wizardthrone, released a statement on 26 August 2021 distancing himself professionally from Bowes and urging Bowes to make his own statement; at the time, none of Gloryhammer's members had made public comments on the issue.
 On 5 September 2021, a statement released by Gloryhammer, and a separate statement released by Bowes, admitted the leaked chat was true and apologizing for the controversial remarks.
 However they also stated that the claims regarding Cartwright and the alleged abuse were false.

 In December 2021, Sozos Michael was introduced as the new singer of the band.
 They released their first single with Michael as lead singer, titled "Fly Away", on 28 April 2022.
 On 14 March 2023, the fourth studio album, Return to the Kingdom of Fife, was announced and later released on 2 June 2023.
 The band released three singles in support of the album: "Keeper of the Celestial Flame of Abernethy", "Holy Flaming Hammer of Unholy Cosmic Frost" and "Wasteland Warrior Hoots Patrol".